freeCodeCamp/freeCodeCamp/guide/english/vim/useful-commands/index.md

 Important: if you want to replace the first occurence of the word, remove the `g` at the end.

-## The ".vimrc" file
+## The .vimrc file
-The *.vimrc* file is used to save your custom configurations so that you don't have to reconfigure your editor everytime you run vim.
-To open/create your vimrc file just open open your cli and type in "vim ~/.vimrc" then add the commands you would normaly type into your editor.
+The `.vimrc` file is used to save your custom configurations so that you don't have to reconfigure your editor every time you run vim.
+To open/create your `vimrc`, file just open your cli and type in `vim ~/.vimrc` then add the commands you would normally type into your editor.

 ## I Want to Learn Vim!